RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Results and Discussions

-As seen in Fig.~\ref{fig:mean_error_plots}, we additionally compare our model-based pouring approach to a behavior cloning (BC) baseline, which directly selects the direction of rotation of the RoboCAP Gripper during pouring.
-The BC approach has an average error of 23.9g over all trials in comparison to our RoboCAP Controller method which achieved an average error of 3.2g.
+As seen in Fig.~\ref{fig:mean_error_plots}, we compare our model-based pouring approach to a behavior cloning (BC) baseline, which directly selects the direction of rotation of the RoboCAP Gripper during pouring.
+The BC approach has an average error of 23.9g over all trialswhile our RoboCAP Controller method achieved an average error of 3.2g.

-Behavior cloning can usually only complete tasks with human demonstrations; as a result, in our case, where only four target weights are demonstrated, it can only complete pouring tasks for these weights.
-In contrast, our model-based system predicts how much of the substance has been poured out during a given 0.1s interval, computes the weight accumulated since the beginning of the pouring trajectory, and stops pouring as soon as the accumulated weight reaches the stopping weight, $w_{stop}$.
-This allows our RoboCAP Controller to accomplish pouring for any target weight within the training distribution.
+Behavior cloning can usually only complete tasks with demonstrations; as a result, in our case, where four target weights are demonstrated, it can only complete pouring tasks for these weights while our model-based system works for any target weight within the training distribution.